70% OFF SITEWIDE - USE CODE: NEWYEARS70

 Best way to store hemp flower

 First, let’s talk about the best type of container.
 Glass is a great option because unlike plastics, it’s more durable and doesn’t have harmful BPA’s.
 The darker and more opaque the glass, the better.
 It will help keep light out.
 Also, you’ll want a glass jar or container that comes with an airtight lid.
 The lid can either screw-on tight or lock securely into place.
+These containers are great as they can store moonrocks as well.

 Now that you have your jar and humidity pack, it’s time to strategize.
 Where do you plan to keep your hemp flower?